Transport: Other modes

+Micromobility is the collective name for small electric powered vehicles.

-Pipeline transport sends goods through a pipe; most commonly, chemically-stable liquids, vapors, and gases can be sent, while a slurry can be used to transport solids.
+Pipeline transport sends goods through a pipe; most commonly, chemically stable liquids, vapors, and gases can be sent, while a slurry can be used to transport solids.
 Pneumatic tubes can send solid capsules using compressed air.
 Short-distance systems exist for sewage, slurry, water, and beer, while long-distance networks are used for freshwater, petroleum, and natural gas.

 Cable transport is a broad mode where vehicles are pulled by cables instead of an internal power source.
 It is most commonly used at steep gradient.
 Typical solutions include aerial tramways, funiculars, elevators, material ropeways, and ski lifts; some of these are also categorized as conveyor transport.
 A variant is the zip line, which uses gravity for propulsion.

+Unmanned aerial vehicle transport (drone transport) is being used for medicine transportation in least developed countries with inadequate infrastructure.
+Amazon.com and other transportation companies are currently testing the use of unmanned aerial vehicles in parcel delivery.
+This method will allow short-range small-parcel delivery in a short time frame.

 Spaceflight is transport outside Earth's atmosphere by means of a spacecraft.
 It is most frequently used for satellites placed in Earth orbit.
 However, human spaceflight mission have landed on the Moon and are occasionally used to rotate crew-members to space stations.
 Uncrewed spacecraft have been sent to all the planets of the Solar System.

 Suborbital spaceflight is the fastest of the existing and planned transport systems from a place on Earth to a distant "other place" on Earth.
 These rocket-propelled systems could potentially do global point-to-point transport delivery of passengers or cargo in less than 90 minutes.

+Vertical transport devices perform displacement in a vertical direction, although as a side effect they may also transport in a horizontal direction.
+These include: